 In this course, students will develop problem solving skills, critical thinking, computational proficiency, and contextual fluency through the study of limits, derivatives, and definite and indefinite integrals of functions of one variable, including algebraic, exponential, logarithmic, and trigonometric functions, and applications.
-Topics will include limits, continuity, differentiation and rates of change, optimization, curve sketching, and introduction to integration and area.
+Topics will include limits, continuity, differentiation and rates of change, optimization, related rates, mean value theorem, differentials, curve sketching, and introduction to integration, area, volume, and work.
 Students must pass both pre-calculus algebra and trigonometry with a minimum grade of C in order to take MAC 2311.
 This can be accomplished through any one of the following routes: (1) MAC 1106 and MAC 1114, (2) MAC 1140 and MAC 1114, (3) MAC 1147